davidhiskett/awalsh/_posts/2026-05-07-service-design.md

 ![no-border]({{ site.baseurl }}/assets/img/service-design/research-presentation.png)
 ![no-border]({{ site.baseurl }}/assets/img/service-design/problem-statement.png)
 ![no-border]({{ site.baseurl }}/assets/img/service-design/crazy8s.png)
 At the end of our presentation we conducted a rapid crazy 8’s ideation session with the client.
 This gave us insight into their valuable business perspective, which we could combine with our newly formed one.
-This inspired some equally creative storyboards
+This inspired some equally creative storyboards.

 ## Our proposal: A reciprocal support system
 ![no-border]({{ site.baseurl }}/assets/img/service-design/final-presentation.png)